-An historic restoration of the Conococheague aqueduct in Williamsport begins this summer!
-The restoration will close the towpath upstream of the Cushwa Basin for the duration of the project.
+An historic restoration of the Conococheague Aqueduct in Williamsport began August of 2017; construction necessitates closing the towpath upstream of the Cushwa Basin for the duration of the project.
 Here is some preliminary information about the construction that will be taking place on the aqueduct.

 What is the PLAN?

 Purpose?
 [Why are we closing the Conococheague Aqueduct and towpath?]

 The project restores the aqueduct piers, “trunk,” and towpath to protect this historic resource.
 The project will also re-water the canal through the aqueduct, providing a unique visitor experience.

 Length?
 [When are we closing, and how long?]